red-dragon65/FroggyRoad/README.md

 # Froggy Road
-Java game made with IntelliJ
+* Made with IntelliJ
-Final project for java class (5-?-15).
+* Final project for java class (5-?-15).
-Inspired by the CrossyRoad app on android.
+* Inspired by the CrossyRoad app on android.

 # Screen Shots